reductstore/.github/profile/README.md

-## The Fastest Time Series Object Storage for AI Infrastructure

-High-performance time series object storage, written in Rust, designed for speed, simplicity and robustness.
-Handle data of any size - images, files, text, vibration data, robot logs, and more.
-Store billions of blobs with time indexing and AI labels.
+## High Performance Storage and Streaming Solution for Data Acquisition Systems

+An ELT-based solution for robotics and industrial IoT (IIoT) applications designed for speed, simplicity, and reliability.

+📦 Capture data in its raw form

+📡 Ingest and stream multimodal data of any size—images, sensor readings, logs, files, ROS bags

+⏱️ Store it with time indexing and labels for ultra-fast retrieval and intelligent management

+Whether you're running autonomous machines or monitoring industrial equipment, ReductStore gives you a unified, efficient foundation to handle massive data workloads—without complexity or compromise.

-For more information, please visit https://www.reduct.store/.
+For more information, visit www.reduct.store